herbetelem/Open_project_12/README.md

 You should have Python on you're OS and set a Venv before continue if you want to have a clean env

-You have to install the requirements with the command ``pip3 install -r requirements.txt``
+You have to install the requirements with the command pip3 install -r requirements.txt

-For Flask you have to set the server with this command ``export FLASK_APP=server.py``
+You should have Postman on you're OS and set with the param in this documentation, or you can export the settings from the JSON

+https://documenter.getpostman.com/view/19733343/2s93ebTWFc Or you can use other Software like the plugin in VSCode who can do the same than Postman

 ## Launching